Cruiz102/chatbot-frontend/README.md

 # Chatbot UI

 This is a forked repository of the project [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui.git).
-The reason for doing this forked is for adding more functionalities to the repository.
+The reason for doing this fork is for adding more functionalities to the repository.
 Currently I'm working on adding a database functionality, to which we can connect and implement RAG in a user friendly way.
 Currently I'm implementing a weaviate database but in the future I would want to have implementation for connecting to different Cloud Storages e.g OneDrive , Google  Drive, Notion.
 I would also like to integrate other open Source features like [Open-interpreter](https://github.com/KillianLucas/open-interpreter),  [Autogen](https://github.com/microsoft/autogen.git), [ActionWeaver](https://github.com/TengHu/ActionWeaver), and local LLM integrations probably connecting to [LMStudio](https://lmstudio.ai/).